holstt/weather-bot/README.md

 [![build](https://github.com/holstt/weather-bot/actions/workflows/build.yaml/badge.svg)](https://github.com/holstt/weather-bot/actions/workflows/build.yaml)

-A simple Discord bot that tells you when it's going to rain in your location.
-With this bot, you'll never have to worry about getting caught in the rain without an umbrella! 🌧
+Discord bot alerting you if it's going to rain tomorrow 🌧

 <img src="docs/rainy_forecast_message.png" width=40%>

 ## Features

+-   Daily notification if (and only if) it's going to rain tomorrow including period and precipitation amount.
+Be prepared for your daily commute and when to plan for outdoor activities! 🏃🚴🤸
+-   Customize the notification to your needs:
+    -   Set preferred time of day for the daily alert
+    -   Specify the exact location for which to retrieve weather data, using latitude and longitude.
--   Reliable weather data from the [YR API](https://developer.yr.no/)
+-   Weather data from any location provided by the [YR API](https://developer.yr.no/)

--   Weather updates for any location showing only rainy hours
--   Get notified about rainy weather forecast for today or tomorrow at a custom time every day (NOT IMPLEMENTED)
+#### Todo:

+-   [ ] Command: Show rainy hours for a given period
+-   [ ] Set up weather alerts: Get notified if a weather metric gets above/below a certain threshold within a rolling time window
+    -   Example: Get notified if the temperature drops below 0°C within the next 24 hours
+    -   Example: Get notified about the 3-hour window having the lowest wind speeds within the next 24 hours to help plan the ideal time to go for a bike ride
+-   [ ] Charts: Show detailed weather forecast for a given period as a chart
+-   [ ] Weekly weather forecast: Get a weekly weather forecast with custom highlights to plan for the week ahead

 ## Requirements